medplum/medplum/packages/docs/docs/communications/organizing-communications.md

 ## Search and GraphQL

-Effectively organizing your communications makes it easier to search and query for specific data.
+Effectively gropuing and filtering your communications makes it easier to search and query for specific data.

 For example, if you want to get all of the communications between the provider and a specific patient, you could use the following query.
 In this, we query for a patient by their id, then search all of the communications that reference them.
 From these communications, we get the text of the communication, the sender and time it was sent, and the receiver and time it was received.
+Preview this query in [GraphiQL](graphiql.medplum.com)

 ```
 {